MartinStevko/matikGP/README.md

 ## Run server

-Don't forget to remove all data from files `"zaciatok.txt"` and `"koniec.txt"` in `"matikgp\setup"` directory before starting server.
+Don't forget to remove all data from files `zaciatok.txt` and `koniec.txt` in `matikgp\setup` directory before starting server.

 ### Windows machine